fossasia/eventyay-tickets/doc/user/events/taxes.rst

 taxes and state that the buyer is responsible for paying the correct taxes themselves.

 .. warning:: We firmly believe that reverse charge rules are **not applicable** for most events handled
-             with pretix and therefore **strongly recommend not to enable this feature** if you do not have a specific reason to do so.
+             with eventyay and therefore **strongly recommend not to enable this feature** if you do not have a specific reason to do so.
 The reasoning behind this is that according to article 52 of the `VAT directive`_ (page 17), the place of supply is always the location of your event and therefore the tax rate of the event country always has to be paid regardless of the location